HAPPY VICTORY DAY!

 They are real living witnesses of history.

-As you pass these giants, remember those thanks to whom our country won that terrible war.
+Passing by these giants, remember those thanks to whom our country won that terrible war.
 And those who have preserved the unique gardens in the center of Leningrad – St. Petersburg.